tylershuster/urbit/README.md

 The majority of its methods are asynchronous and return Promises.
 This is due to the non-blocking nature of JavaScript.
 If used in a React app, response handlers should be bound with `this` to `setState` after a message is received.

-It uses the Axios library to polyfill the native JavaScript `fetch` which is only available in the browser context.
-It uses a similar approach to `EventSource`.

 ## NOTE
 You must enable CORS requests on your urbit for this library to work in browser context.
 Use `+cors-registry` to see domains which have made requests to your urbit, and then approve the needed one, e.g. `|cors-approve http://zod.arvo.network`.

-## Future Work

-Future features include:
-- Reworking the axios calls to use a `fetch`-compatible syntax
-- Adding handlers for sending chat messages with a simpler syntax
-- Browser-ready `dist` file (let me know if you have experience with this)
-- Better tracking of current subscriptions and acks